BhavikBarot/BHCircularCalendar/README.md

 Contributions
 ---
-You can contribute through suggestion or pointing out an issues on GitHub or in a mail.
+You can contribute through suggestion or pointing out an issues on GitHub or on a Mail.

 Author
 ---